Bill to ban conversion therapy passes second reading

 McKee said they wanted parents specifically exempt in the bill, and a three-yearly review.

+Labour MP Vanushi Walters challenged the idea free speech was under attack, stating "free speech has never been absolute".

+Examples included defamation laws, perjury, false advertising, obscenity, solicitation of a crime, and the Harmful Digital Communication Act.

 Green Party MP and rainbow spokeswoman Elizabeth Kerekere spoke to the record 107,000 submissions they received, with 69 per cent in support.
+There were 837 oral submissions over 18 hearings.

 However, even those who opposed the bill were still opposed to the practice of conversion therapy, she said.